alpha22jp/github-markdown-preview.el/README.md

 ## Known issues

-* Need to reload window when the preview file is already opened on the browser (This problem may be only for Firefox, but I haven't tested any other browser).
+* For Firefox, need to reload window when the preview file is already opened on the browser.

 ## History